Pastoral Care is fundamental to fulfilling the School’s Aims, and permeates all aspects of the School structure.

 - Transition between Key Stages is fully supported, beginning with the move into Key Stage 3 (Years 7-9).
 A programme of activities and meetings takes place during Year 9 to help girls with the decisions about their GCSE options and, during Year 11, further exploration of possible Career Paths links into the process of beginning to make decisions about A-levels

-Please do refer again to our School Aims.
+Please do refer again to our School Aims and Values.
 The Pastoral system is focused on fulfilling these as happily and confidently as possible for every individual whilst remembering that, at certain times, particular individuals and groups need particular help.